D7EAD/EasySniff/README.md

 # Control Schemes
 EasySniff has a few control schemes--shortcuts--for some functions that it performs.
 These control schemes can be found below
   - Single click [any mouse key]:
-    - ...to copy any selected data in any shown row
+    - ...to copy any selected data in any shown cell.
   - Double click [any mouse key]:
     - ...to ping a selected IP from an appropriate cell.
   - Single click [any mouse key] + P: